By Taylor Mali

 I am well aware that “What Teachers Make,” a poem I wrote in 1999, has been elevated/reduced to the level of Inspirational Cyber Spam.
 It started happening shortly after I posted an unattributed draft of the poem on this very website.
 Since the poem appeared on my website, I figured my name was unnecessary.
 But I was wrong.
 READ MORE >

-Consider sharing this message with teachers you know… even personal teachers like mothers, fathers, brothers, sisters, coaches and spiritual leaders/teachers.
+Consider sharing this message with teachers you know… even personal teachers, like mothers, fathers, brothers, sisters, coaches and spiritual leaders/teachers.
+They’ll thank you and so do we.